Agencies Responsible for regulating drones in the Republic of Kosovo

 Along with the categories, maneuvers are classified according to the environment in which they occur:

-- Class 2: Built-up area that is not used as a residential area and there are no people.
+• Class 2: Built-up area that is not used as a residential area with no people.

 Every flight of a drone must be documented in a flight log.
 Per flight, you must record the pilot in command, the date, the take-off and landing times, the times, the total flight time, the purpose of the operation, and the controller’s signature.

-Here are the most important rules to know for flying a drone in Kosovo.
+Here are the most important rules for flying a drone in Kosovo.

-- The KCAA requires that all drones be registered.
+• The CAA requires that all drones be registered.
 Registration fees vary according to the size of the drone being registered.

-- At all times, the drone operator must maintain visual contact with their drone.
+• The drone operator must always maintain visual contact with their drone.

-- Without prior written authorization, drones may not be flown near governmental buildings, offices of international organizations, foreign diplomatic missions, law enforcement agency offices, or Kosovo Security Forces.
+• Without written authorization, drones may not be flown near governmental buildings, offices of international organizations, foreign diplomatic missions, law enforcement agency offices, or Kosovo Security Forces.

-- Without prior authorization, do not fly within 2 kilometers (1 mile) of any military base or other restricted or prohibited areas.
+• Do not fly within 2 kilometers (1 mile) of any military base or other restricted or prohibited areas without prior authorization.

-- Drones may not be flown while intoxicated or under the influence of psychoactive substances.
+• Drones may not be flown while intoxicated or under psychoactive substances.

 Notes for recreational drone pilots flying for fun in Kosovo